arsip/bestguess/README.md

 BestGuess does not support all of the options that Hyperfine does.
 And BestGuess is currently tested only on Unix (macos) and Linux (several distros).

-If you use Hyperfine like we used to, it's almost a drop-in replacement.
+If you use Hyperfine like we used to, it's nearly a drop-in replacement.
 We most often used the warmup, runs, shell, and CSV export options.
-BestGuess can produce a Hyperfine-compatible CSV file containing summary statistics, as follows.
+BestGuess can produce a Hyperfine-compatible CSV file containing summary statistics, as well as its own format.

 The BestGuess `--hyperfine-csv <FILE>` option is used wherever you would use `--export-csv <FILE>` with Hyperfine to get essentially the same summary statistics in CSV form.
 Two important differences:
   1. BestGuess does not calculate arithmetic mean.
 In the summary file, the `mean` column has been replaced by `mode`.
-The mode value of total time is more representative than mean for skewed distributions.
+The median and mode values of total CPU time are each more representative than mean for skewed and heavy-tailed distributions.
-  2. BestGuess does not calculate standard deviation because we do observe normal distributions.
-Until we decide on a replacement measure of variation, the summary file will contain zero in this field.
+  2. BestGuess does not calculate standard deviation because we can show that performance distributions are rarely normal.
+Instead, the file produced by `--hyperfine-csv` contains the interquartile range instead.

 These Hyperfine options are effectively the same in BestGuess:
   * `-w`, `--warmup`
   * `-r`, `--runs`
   * `-i`, `--ignore-failure`
-  * `-S`, `--shell` (see caveat below)
+  * `-s`, `--shell` (Note the change to lower-case `s`, and see the caveat below.)
+  * `-n`, `--name`
+  * `-p`, `--prepare` (The long name will be changing to `--pre`.)
   * `--show-output`

 Key changes from Hyperfine: